When do you know if you are ready to. . .

 - Measurable impact

-NOTE: this VIDEO
+NOTE: this VIDEO outlines

-outlines how to Take Action
+how to Take Action

 What is a root cause?

-The root cause is the reason or reasons there is an issue.
+The root cause is the reason or reasons there is an

-the meaning of Root Cause.
+understanding the meaning of Root Cause.

 Ex.
 Why does the shelter not have enough food?
 The root cause is